VrushankPatel/taskstream/pending_items.md

 - **Ecosystem Integration**: Ready for enterprise systems, AI training, automation platforms, and business intelligence tools
 - **Global Reach**: 20%+ content covering EU/Asia markets with localized business practices

-## TaskStream Strategic Priorities - Generation Session 47
+## TaskStream Strategic Priorities - Generation Session 49

 **Successful Patterns to Replicate:**
 - Simple complexity workflows in retail with clear steps and success criteria for inventory audit processes
-- Medium complexity workflows in hospitality and insurance with realistic timelines and failure modes for guest check-in and claims processing
+- Medium complexity workflows in hospitality with realistic timelines and failure modes for guest check-in processes
+- Complex workflows in insurance with comprehensive stakeholder involvement and regulatory compliance for claims processing
-- Decision scenarios with comprehensive stakeholder analysis for sustainability initiatives and technology adoption in traditional industries
+- Decision scenarios with comprehensive stakeholder analysis for environmental impact and renewable energy transitions
-- Crisis communication examples showing collaborative problem-solving in supply chain disruptions and environmental compliance
+- Crisis communication examples showing collaborative problem-solving in climate adaptation and space traffic management
-- Organizational structures with clear operational hierarchies in specialized teams for revenue management and supply chain operations
+- Organizational structures with clear operational hierarchies in specialized teams for supply chain and revenue management
 - Performance metrics dashboards balancing financial, operational, and sustainability indicators in utilities and agriculture
 - Compliance policies addressing emerging risks like safety automation and unmanned systems safety